aliyun/terraform-provider-alicloud/website/docs/r/alidns_domain.html.markdown

 ---
-subcategory: "DNS"
+subcategory: "ALIDNS"
 layout: "alicloud"
-page_title: "Alicloud: alicloud_dns_domain"
+page_title: "Alicloud: alicloud_alidns_domain"
-sidebar_current: "docs-alicloud-resource-dns-domain"
+sidebar_current: "docs-alicloud-resource-alidns-domain"
 description: |-
-  Provides a DNS domain resource.
+  Provides a ALIDNS domain resource.
 ---

-# alicloud\_dns\_domain
+# alicloud\_alidns\_domain

-Provides a DNS domain resource.
+Provides a ALIDNS domain resource.

 -> **NOTE:** The domain name which you want to add must be already registered and had not added by another account.
 Every domain name can only exist in a unique group.